COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 - Some seem to think that they can use TA for the first 180 days within the EU before fully importing the aircraft

-- Some operators like to think that a Cyprus ownership is fine with TA
+- Some operators think that Cyprus ownership is fine with TA

 Why are corporate or commercial operators often checked?

 Non-EU corporate or commercial operators are often ramp checked.
 Their aircraft are not easy to recognize, and customs do not know their background or intentions.
 Non-EU commercial operators can fly anywhere within the EU under TA as long as they have or are able to obtain proper traffic rights.
-Most non-EU corporate operators flying under TA will have the same flying privileges as under full importation but with more flexibility and extra advantages, such as unrestricted flying with personal family, flying with EU resident guests without any consequences, no tax, VAT, or duty liability anywhere within the EU, etc. For this reason, non-EU operators are regularly checked by EU customs – to check if they follow the TA procedure strictly, so these advantageous TA privileges are not abused.
+Most non-EU corporate operators flying under TA will have the same flying privileges as under full importation but with more flexibility and extra advantages, such as unrestricted flying with personal family and EU-resident guests without any consequences, and holds no tax, VAT, or duty liability anywhere within the EU, etc. Thus, non-EU operators are regularly checked by EU customs, ensuring that they follow the TA procedure strictly so that the advantageous TA privileges are not abused.

 Why are airlines rarely ramp checked?

-We are often asked, “I wonder if all non-EU carriers like Emirates or American carriers deal with the Temporary Admission when arriving within the EU”.
+We are often asked something along the lines:“I wonder if all non-EU carriers like Emirates or American carriers deal with the Temporary Admission when arriving within the EU”.
 These airlines are indeed flying under TA, and it is a common misunderstanding that TA and commercial traffic cannot be combined.
-Then why are these airlines rarely ramp checked – if ever?
-The obvious answer is that customs know that they are well-established non-EU companies and have traffic rights, so there is no reason to check them.
+Yet, why are these airlines rarely ramp checked – if ever?
+The obvious answer is that customs know they are well-established non-EU companies with traffic rights, so there is no reason to check them.

 Legal background for Temporary Admission